 Having carcinoid syndrome can cause the following complications:

 Carcinoid heart disease.
 Some people with carcinoid syndrome develop carcinoid heart disease.
-Carcinoid syndrome causes a thickening of the heart valves, making it difficult for them to function properly.
+Carcinoid syndrome causes problems with the heart valves, making it difficult for them to function properly.
 As a result, the heart valves may leak.